 In the latter case, the MFB shall be computed based on the NDP frame following the NDPA frame.
 The number

-of VHT-LTFs sent in the NDP frame is determined by the total number of spatial dimensions to be sounded
+of VHT-LTF symbols sent in the NDP frame is determined by the total number of spatial dimensions to be sounded

 for the purpose of beamforming.